TLDR

 Stage 2: Validation

 Now you test the idea with real potential customers.
-The big tool here is an MVP (minimum viable product), which is a stripped-down version of the product with just enough features to see if people want it.
+The main tool here is an MVP (minimum viable product), a stripped-down version of the product with just enough features to see if people want it.

-The goal of validation is to figure out if the product can hit product-market fit, which happens when customer demand is strong enough to generate profit.
+The goal of validation is to find out whether the product can hit product-market fit, which happens when customer demand is strong enough to generate profit.
 If your MVP flops, you either tweak the idea or scrap it before spending big money.

 Stage 3: Design

-This is where the product actually starts taking shape.
+This is where the product starts taking shape.
 The design stage focuses on:

 - Sourcing materials (where do parts and ingredients come from?)